The dashboard you need to track your agency’s financial performance

 The simplest way is to just gather the data and manually enter it.
 You could potentially take it from your accounting system, or whatever system you currently use to manage your finances.
 But there’s a big caveat here.
 You need to enter figures relating to the actual work that was carried out during each month.

 Your accounting system almost certainly shows figures based on the value of the invoices that were sent and received during each month.
-These figures are unlikely to be the same as the value of the work you did, or the value of the outgoings associated with that work (although they might be if your work is made up of 100% retainers).
+These figures are unlikely to be the same as the value of the work you did, or the value of the outgoings associated with that work (although they might be if your work is made up of 100% retainers / repeating monthly contracts).

 One way of calculating the “actual work” figures is by taking each piece of confirmed work you have and splitting the revenue evenly across the period it runs for.
 Eg a £60k project running from March to May would be £20k for March, £20k for April and £20k for May.
-Then do the same thing for any associated costs – eg contractors etc.
+Then do the same thing for any associated costs – eg pass-through costs etc. Note that pass-through costs are anything you’re charging as part of a job that you are paying straight to a third party – eg for social media advertising.

-Your other outgoings can generally be entered based on when they were paid, if they’re mostly monthly recurring bills.
-But if you have a big one-off cost that covers multiple months (eg an annual insurance bill) it would be better to spread it across the relevant period.
+Any people costs that aren’t related to delivery – eg management and admin staff, or a portion of the CEO / founder’s costs to cover sales and new business activities – should be captured in the “overheads” section, along with all other expenses (eg rent, travel, subscriptions etc).
+These can generally be entered based on when they’re paid, if they’re mostly monthly recurring bills.
+If you have a big one-off cost that covers multiple months (eg an annual insurance bill) it might be better to spread it across the relevant period.

 4. Add some key metrics

-Now that your dashboard is beginning to take shape, you want to add a couple of key metrics that will help you understand the performance of your agency.
+Now that your dashboard is beginning to take shape, you want to add some key metrics that will help you understand the performance of your agency.

-You can enter formulas for both of these metrics in new rows at the bottom of your dashboard.
-They’re calculated as percentages, so don’t forget to format the cells as such.
+You can enter formulas for these metrics in new rows in your dashboard.
+Don’t forget to format the cells as percentages.

 The advantage of using metrics like these is that they’re often easier to interpret at a glance than the bald numbers.
-Generally, you want to be aiming for a 20% net margin and between 55-65% staff costs to income ratio, both after you’ve been paid at a market rate.
+Generally, you want to be aiming for a 50% gross profit margin, a 20% operating profit margin and between 55-65% staff costs to income ratio (all after you’ve been paid at a market rate).

 As ever, there can be nuances involved here, and metrics are only ever designed to guide you and help with decision-making, not to make the decisions for you!

 And that’s your dashboard complete.
-It’s simple, and deliberately so, as you want a dashboard that you can understand at a glance.
+It’s simple, and deliberately so, as you want it to be understandable at a glance.
 The complex part can actually be getting the right numbers into it.
 But that’s more than worth the effort involved, because of the crystal clear view of your agency performance it provides.

-Paul Muggeridge-Breene is an exited agency founder, former international journalist and a member of the British Psychological Society.
+Paul Muggeridge-Breene is an exited agency founder, qualified accountant, certified coach, former international journalist and a member of the British Psychological Society.
 Please get in touch if you’d like to discuss how Thrive can help you.